Shagasresthaa/Shagasresthaa/README.md

-# Hello, I'm Shaga Sresthaa! 👋
+# Greetings, I'm Shaga Sresthaa! 👋

 I'm currently pursuing my Master's degree in Computer Science at Western Michigan University, driven by my passion for technology and innovation.
+My current focus in studies has been on Artificial Intelligence, Computational Astrophysics, and Astronomy.

 ## 📫 Get in Touch